Order of the Golden Age: Re-establishment (1895–1904)

-In 1895 vegetarian activist Sidney H. Beard re-established the society as the Order of the Golden Age (OGA).
+In 1895 vegetarian activist Sidney H. Beard re-established the society as the Order of the Golden Age.
 The headquarters were initially at Beard's residence in Ilfracombe.
 The OGA promoted psychical research, spiritualism and vegetarianism.
 A London conference in 1897, held at St. Martin's Town Hall, featured speakers including Rev. J. H. N. Nevill, J. I. Pengelly, Frances L. Boult, Charles W. Forward and May Yates; messages from members abroad were read.
 In 1904 the headquarters moved to Barcombe Hall, Paignton.

 Aims

 The Order promoted vegetarianism from a Christian perspective and presented dietary reform as part of moral and religious renewal.
 Its stated aims included:[t]o proclaim a message of Peace and Happiness, Health and Purity, Life and Power [and] [t]o hasten the coming of the Golden Age when Love and Righteousness shall reign upon earth ... by proclaiming obedience to the laws of God.The Order's periodical, The Herald of the Golden Age (1896–1918), edited by Beard, advanced what it termed a "fruitarian" (Note: At the time, the term 'fruitarian' was used with a variety of meanings, see e.g. "Oldfield's type of 'fruitarian dietary' was not a strict type of fruitarianism".) system of living.